Unicorn: Indus Valley civilization

-A creature with a single horn, conventionally called a unicorn, is the most common image on the soapstone stamp seals of the Bronze Age Indus Valley civilization ("IVC"), from the centuries around 2000 BC.
+A creature with a single horn, conventionally called a unicorn, is the most common image on the soapstone stamp seals of the Bronze Age Indus Valley civilization, from the centuries around 2000 BC.
 It has a body more like a cow than a horse, and a curved horn that goes forward, then up at the tip.
 The mysterious feature depicted coming down from the front of the back is usually shown; it may represent a harness or other covering.
 Typically, the unicorn faces a vertical object with at least two stages; this is variously described as a "ritual offering stand", an incense burner, or a manger.
 The animal is always in profile on Indus seals, but the theory that it represents animals with two horns, one hiding the other, is disproved by a (much smaller) number of small terracotta unicorns, probably toys, and the profile depictions of bulls, where both horns are clearly shown.
 It is thought that the unicorn was the symbol of a powerful "clan or merchant community", but may also have had some religious significance.

-In South Asia, the unicorn is only seen during the IVC period, and disappeared in South Asian art after this.
-Jonathan Mark Kenoyer stated the IVC "unicorn" has no "direct connection" with later unicorn motifs observed in other parts of the world; nonetheless, it remains possible that the IVC unicorn had contributed to later myths of fantastical one-horned creatures in West Asia.
+In South Asia, the unicorn is only seen during the Indus Valley period, and disappeared in South Asian art after this.
+Jonathan Mark Kenoyer stated the Indus Valley "unicorn" has no "direct connection" with later unicorn motifs observed in other parts of the world; nonetheless, it remains possible that the Indus Valley unicorn had contributed to later myths of fantastical one-horned creatures in West Asia.